k8-g/T1A2-Portfolio/README.md

 ### Components

 Components utilised:
- - .header This is where the navigation bars are contained for easy access
+ - .header - This is where the navigation bars are contained for easy access
- - .footer This is at the bottom of the page and it contains my name
+ - .footer - This is at the bottom of the page and it contains my name
- - .nav and .dropdown-content are used for the navigation on the mobile view
+ - .nav and .dropdown-content - are used for the navigation on the mobile view
- - .nav-links is different styling for the desktop view navigation
+ - .nav-links - is different styling for the desktop view navigation
- - .intro This is used as a text box to style the home and about pages on desktop view
+ - .intro - This is used as a text box to style the Home and About pages on desktop view
- - .mobile-textbox and .mobile-textbox2 is for the mobile view to style the textbox to fit one about the other for narrower screens
+ - .mobile-textbox and .mobile-textbox2 - is for the mobile view to style the textbox to fit one about the other for narrower screens
- - .columns, .column1 and .column2 on the about page are used to split the content up to break up the page and fill the empty space on desktop view
+ - .columns, .column1 and .column2 - on the about page are used to split the content up to break up the page and fill the empty space on desktop view
- - .backtotop is used for the back to top button
+ - .backtotop - is used for the back to top button
- - .projectPreview are used to give a small view of the full project page that they link to.
+ - .projectPreview - are used to give a small view of the full project page that they link to.
 These are also used for the blog post previews.
- - .contentRow is used as a container for previews and it can wrap depending on the page size
+ - .contentRow - is used as a container for previews and it can wrap depending on the page size
- - .date is used for presenting blog post dates
+ - .date - is used for presenting blog post dates
- - .button Used to style links on the contacts page
+ - .button - Used to style links on the contacts page
- - main img This is used to display a picture on the main section
+ - main img - This is used to display a picture on the main section

 ## Screenshots
 ### Mobile View Wireframes